nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * The points refers to the reward points of the customer
 * The points **must be a positive integer** 1, 2, 3, ​​…
 * The points can only range from 0 to 999999
+* Setting points will also set cumulative points to the same amount, if you wish to keep the current cumulative points, use the `addpoints` command instead.

 Examples:
 * `listc` followed by `setpoints 2 pt/100` sets the 2nd customer points as 100.